BY JAMES TWOMEY

 The South London jazz scene just keeps on giving with a huge number of successful artists coming out of the area over the past five years, and Anjelica Cleaver may be the next big thing as she blends avant-garde styles with an activist message.

-Anjelica’s debut album, The Dream Jazz Manifesto, was able to be downloaded on May 21 at The Windmill pub in Brixton and is the latest jazz edition from an area with an outstanding reputation.
+Anjelica’s debut album, The Dream Jazz Manifesto, launched on May 21 in front of a big crowd at The Windmill pub in Brixton and is the latest jazz edition from an area with an outstanding reputation.

 “I’m psyched to see what people think about it,” said Anjelica.